 So where do our Habsburgs fit in?

-(Frederick III on horseback, Crispijn van de Passe (I), 1604.
+(The first Habsburg Holy Roman Emperor, Frederick III, on horseback.
+By Crispijn van de Passe (I), 1604.
 Image courtesy of the Rijksmuseum)

 The first Habsburg monarch to become the actual, confirmed Holy Roman Emperor was Frederick III in 1452.

-Although the position was democratically elected (albeit by just a handful of people), the title stayed in Habsburg hands all the way through to the end of the Holy Roman Empire, bar a short period in the 1740s.
+Although the position was democratically elected (albeit by just a handful of people), the title stayed in Habsburg hands all the way through to the end of the Holy Roman Empire in 1806, bar a short period in the 1740s.

-This is why all those monarchs could call themselves Emperor.
+So this is why all those Habsburgs got to call themselves Emperor.

 What about Empresses, though?

 So while you’ll see Maria Theresa described as an empress (here at Visiting Vienna, too), it’s technically only in the sense of “the Emperor’s wife”.
-Which seems a little unfair, given she was the actual Habsburg monarch.
+Which seems a little unfair, given she was the actual Habsburg ruler…and an important one at that.

-Ah, but the Habsburg monarchs still got to call themselves Emperor because of something new called the Austrian Empire.
+Fortunately for the self-confidence (and vanity) of those Habsburg monarchs, they still got to call themselves Emperor because of something relatively new: the Austrian Empire.